So, you got a Chromebook and you want to upscale your productivity using some tips and tricks that only the pros use.

 Tip #5: Actually use the voice commands

 If you have a ton of apps that you need to access frequently, and you don’t want to sort or group your stuff in the app launcher, there’s an easier way.
-Voice control.
+Use your voice.

 Tip #6: Go directly to a website without typing in the extras

-This only save you two keystrokes because you can simply type “.com,” but hey, it’s cool and it’s one of those things that make you feel like a pro.
+This only saves you two keystrokes because you can simply type “.com,” but hey, it’s cool and it’s one of those things that make you feel like a pro.

 Tip #7: Use the “delete” key on a Chromebook